fmacias/Silex-Services-AngularJs-Json/README.md

 Silex sample app that retrieves the data from services as Json.
 Front-end with basic AngularJs implementation and Twig

+You will find the following:
+1. How to define Services
+2. Curl abstraction.
+Request data with cURL.
+3. Basic usage of AngualJs.
+4. Twig with AngularJs

 # Creating a Silex Application

 Clone or download the project and run composer